 Peering procedure

-Peering procedure may include the following:
+Peering procedure is initiated by an initiator PD (I-PD).
+The next higher layer of the I-PD shall request through the MLME-PEERING.request primitive for peering.

 Optional: Authentication & Authorization (full validation)

-Communication link parameters are TBD, such as link ID, device capability (i.e. number of antennas, MIMO), QoS, channel band, transmission power, round trip delay, etc.
+Communication link parameters, such as, ChannelNumber, ChannelPage, GroupMode, MulticastGroup_ID, DestinationAddress, CyclicSuperframeStructure.

 Establish the link.

-The peering procedure is initiated by sending a peering request message including requested peering information.
-Responder may send a peering response message to requestor for indicating if the peering request is accepted or not.
+The MAC layer of an I-PD sends a Peering Request message including requested peering information.
+Responder may send a Peering Response message to the I-PD for indicating if the peering request is accepted or not.
 The response message may include peering information if the request is accepted.

 One-to-one peering procedure